TishaMazumdar/algoworks/README.md

 1. Navigate to the main page
 2. Register/Login with your credentials
 3. Use the upload interface to add documents
-4. Supported formats: PDF, DOCX, TXT, XLSX
+4. Supported formats: PDF, DOCX, TXT

 ### Asking Questions
 1. Type your question in the chat interface